Juhair-yooo/bugrecon/bugrecon/bugbounty-recon/README.md

 ## ⚡ What It Does

 You give it a domain.
 It gives you:
+- **First of all the owner of this item is juhair
 - **Every vulnerability found**, line by line — type, technique used, URL, parameter, payload, CVSS score, CWE ID
 - **Subdomain enumeration** from crt.sh, HackerTarget, AlienVault OTX, CommonCrawl + DNS brute-force
 - **Port scanning** with banner grabbing and dangerous-port warnings